 It should therefore come as no surprise that tensions have remained acute between Spaniards to this day: the Civil War is not a subject many wish to revisit.

-Prof. Paul Preston chronicles the extent of reprisals in Nationalist Spain
+Prof. Paul Preston of the London School of Economics chronicles the extent of reprisals in Nationalist Spain

 Major Milton Wolff and International Brigade Officers on the Ebro, 1938 / Courtesy Despues del Hipotamo.com

-There were international volunteers on the Nationalist side too.
-For the 700 Irish – far more than from any other nation – the war in Spain was a crusade against Communism.
-Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world.
-Massive logistical and military intervention by Germany and Italy on the side of the insurgents and Soviet support for the Republic underlined this belief, though in reality the vast majority of so-called “Reds” would have had little knowledge of the works of Karl Marx, while the Nationalists’ deep mistrust and resentment of their allies prevented them from having more than a perfunctory camaraderie with Hitler and Mussolini’s mercenaries.
+At the same time, few on the rebel side repented their actions, either then or since.
+Pride and passion ran high on both sides, in spite of the cruelty.
+There were international volunteers on the Nationalist side too, though far fewer than the International Brigades.
+For the 700 Irish – far more than from any other nation – the war was a crusade against Communism, a popular view throughout the Catholic world.
+Support for the rebels came from the broadcasts of vociferous anti-communists such as Father Coughlan in the USA, while Latin America, with the notable exception of Mexico, unanimously backed the rebels.
+Indeed, it was a time when many on both sides saw the war as a cataclysm that would decide the fate of the world, though in reality the vast majority of so-called “Reds” who fought for the Spanish Republic would have had little or no knowledge of the works of Karl Marx, and the Nationalists’ deep mistrust and resentment of their German and Italian allies prevented them from having more than a perfunctory camaraderie.

 Franco’s Irish: General Eoin O’Duffy is seated front row, fifth from right

-On July 18th, 1936, Army officers sympathetic to the insurgents proceeded to take over key installations throughout Spain, and confidently expected to secure control of the country in a matter of days, and in some cities, such as Seville and Burgos, they were immediately successful.
+The rebels began by taking over key installations throughout Spain, and confidently expected to secure control of the country in a matter of days.
+In some cities, like Seville and Burgos, they were immediately successful.

-But what happened afterwards gave rise to a conflict that would last the best part of three years: in Barcelona, the insurgents were driven from their strongholds by a popular uprising; in Madrid, armed civilians led by NCOs, police and lower ranks loyal to the Republic converged on the Montaña army barracks, where a massacre took place after confusion over a false attempt to surrender.
+But what happened afterwards gave rise to a conflict that would last the best part of three years.
+In Barcelona, they were driven out of telephone exchanges and radio stations by a popular uprising; in Madrid, armed civilians led by NCOs, police and lower ranks loyal to the Republic converged on the Montaña army barracks, where a massacre took place after confusion over a false attempt to surrender.
 Those lucky to survive were jailed in the nearby Modelo prison ( now the Air Ministry ), and the world’s press seized on the gruesome pictures of the massacre.

 Insurgents surrendering to armed militia at the Montaña barracks in Madrid, July 1936

-Madrid was to hold out for another 1000 days, and surrendered only when the Republic laid down its arms in March 1939, barely six months short of the outbreak of the Second World War.
-The city was never captured.
+The city of Madrid was to hold out for another 1000 days, and surrendered only when the Republic laid down its arms in March 1939, barely six months short of the outbreak of the Second World War.
+It was never captured.

-This tour is the story of Madrid’s proud and brave resistance to Fascism.
-It is the story of the rebel armies’ attempts to invest the city, and when they couldn’t, of their attempts to starve and bomb the people into submission.
+This then is the story of Madrid’s proud and brave resistance to Fascism, of a dispossessed people living under siege for almost three years.
+It is the story of the rebel armies’ attempts to invest the city, and when they couldn’t, of their failed attempts to starve and bomb the people into submission.